FHossain5/VVQ-VIT/README.md

   - Beeswarm Plot:
     ![SHAP Beeswarm Plot](shap_beeswarm_vit_v3.png)
     - Shows frame-specific feature impacts on MOS predictions.

-- # VVC Video Compression Dataset

-This repository hosts the **VVC Video Compression Dataset**, a custom dataset designed for perceptual quality assessment of multiview volumetric video (VV) sequences using Vision Transformers (ViT).
-The dataset and associated resources support research in immersive media, AR/VR, and telepresence applications.

-## Overview

-The dataset comprises **704 multiview video sequences**, generated from the 8i Voxelized Full Bodies (VFBv2) collection using Blender.
-It features four characters—Loot, Longdress, Red and Black, and Soldier—captured from four viewpoints (left, right, back, front).
-Each sequence includes 10 frames at 224×224 resolution, compressed using Versatile Video Coding (VVC/H.266) with a quantization parameter (QP) of 25.
-Mean Opinion Scores (MOS) were collected following ITU-R BT.500-13 standards from 136 participants.

-This dataset supports the ViT-based model described in the accompanying paper, achieving a validation R² of 0.9556, RMSE of 0.2168, and Pearson correlation of 0.9816.

-## Dataset Visuals

 ### Attention Map for MOS Prediction
 ![ViT Attention Map for MOS Prediction](ViT_Attention_Map_for_MOS_Prediction.png)